Unified Payments Interface: History

 In April 2009, the National Payment Corporation of India (NPCI) was formed to integrate all the payment mechanisms in India and make them uniform for all retail payments.
 In March 2009, the Reserve Bank of India (RBI) reported an annual average of just six non-cash transactions per capita, despite over 10 million retailers accepting card-based payments.
 A parallel challenge was combating black money and corruption, which were primarily facilitated by cash transactions.

 RBI released a vision statement in 2012 for a period of four years that indicated commitment towards building a safe, efficient, accessible, inclusive, interoperable, and authorized payment and settlement system in India.
 It was also part of the Green Initiative to decrease the usage of paper in the domestic payments market.
 UPI was officially launched in 2016 for public use.
+The pilot launch took place on 11 April 2016, inaugurated by Dr. Raghuram G. Rajan, Governor of the Reserve Bank of India, in Mumbai, with 21 member banks participating.

 Under RBI guidance, NPCI became the primary body tasked with developing a new payment system which was simple, secure, and interoperable.
 UPI works on a four-pillar push-pull interoperable model where there will be a remitter/beneficiary front-end PSP (payment service provider) and a remitter/beneficiary back-end bank that settles the monetary transaction for the users.
 According to the CEO of Netmagic Solutions, UPI became one of the most successful deep-tech financial innovations India has produced.

 In December 2019, noting the success of UPI, Google suggested that the US Federal Reserve Board should follow UPI as an example in developing FedNow, a real-time payment system for the United States.

 With the exponential growth of UPI, India became the world's largest real-time payment market with 25.5 billion annual transactions in 2020 as per data from ACI Worldwide and GlobalData.
 This put the country ahead of China, South Korea, Thailand and the United Kingdom.